DataDog/hiring-engineers/answers.md

 ![host map](imgs/host_map.png)

-You can click on the hexagon to see more details about your host:
+You can click on the hexagon to see more details about your virtual machine:

 ![host details](imgs/host_details.png)

-e.g. the custom tags that we defined in the agent's TODO [configuration file] (lower right corner).
+e.g. the custom tags that we defined in the agent's  [configuration file](https://github.com/m-wendler/hiring-engineers/blob/ccf2101ca7f1e801ea8a023ce9c666c37bdf5282/setup/config/datadog.yaml#L66) (lower right corner).
+If you want to change them or add new ones you can do it right in there (and restart the agent with `launchctl stop com.datadoghq.agent` followed by `launchctl start com.datadoghq.agent`).

-To see this at the source please go back to your terminal window where you _ssh_ d into your host (remember the `vagrant@vagrant:~$` prompt?) and type
+To see the tags at the source please go back to your terminal window where you _ssh_ d into your virtual machine (remember the `vagrant@vagrant:~$` prompt?) and type

 `sudo datadog-agent status`